/ Case Study / Idexx - SmartFlow

 Design Strategy

-Design for clarity under pressure.
+Design with the mindset of clarity under pressure.
 Modernize the interface to match current staff tech fluency, streamline workflows, and surface only what matters in context.

 Key Redesigns